Simple Air Fryer Frozen Broccoli

 frozen broccoli in the air fryer basket

 Pour the frozen broccoli into the air fryer basket.
-Cook at 380° F for 8 minutes, shaking the basket or turning the broccoli halfway through.

 cooked broccoli in the air fryer basket